 Most showcases continued to evolve VR on established application fields, using it as an expansion or intensification of corporate workflows, marketing attractions or advanced gaming experiences.
 But there were also rather original approaches to be seen.

-In contrast to VR going for adaptation and standardization along established market and organization structures, these two examples point into a direction where VR becomes a medium on its own, like ‘true VR’: either by going back deep into the past to revive it’s own traditions on a more accessible and affordable scale, or by ignoring existing media traditions and setting up it’s very own standards to enable experiences that no other medium can provide you with – even on a small spot at home, in the office or in a shop.
+In contrast to VR going for adaptation and standardization along with established market and organization structures, these two examples point into a direction where VR becomes a medium on its own, like ‘true VR’: either by going back deep into the past to revive its own traditions on a more accessible and affordable scale or by ignoring existing media traditions and setting up its very own standards to enable experiences that no other medium can provide you with – even on a small spot at home, in the office or in a shop.